thatonedoseiai/PumpBot-ESP32/spec.md

     6 - add-on settings
     7 - setup finished

-    Not really sure where to put this but things in regular braces (aka like [This]) are like variables or text strings, not what'd actually be displayed
+    Not really sure where to put this but things (except for embedding images in markdown) in regular braces (aka like [This]) are like variables or text strings, not what'd actually be displayed